xorbitsai/inference/doc/source/user_guide/launch.rst

 Set Environment Variables
 =========================

+.. versionadded:: v1.8.1

 Sometimes, we want to specify environment variables for a particular model at runtime.
-Xinference provides the capability to configure these individually without needing to set them before starting Xinference.
+Since v1.8.1, Xinference provides the capability to configure these individually without needing to set them before starting Xinference.

 For Web UI.